Friday, February 8, 2019

 The Indians also had no concept of wealth.
 Often the chief was the poorest person in the tribe because he shared what he had with others.
 Possessions were shared.
 Poor or disabled members were taken care of.
 Even now the Chickasaw have what they call “giveaways.”
 People take household appliances, clothes, linens, furniture, whatever they don’t need, and give it away to whomever needs it more.

 Gifts were even exchanged between enemies as a symbol of good faith.
 The Europeans didn’t understand this.
 There is an example in the Roanoke Colony story.
-During the first exploratory mission the explorers notice that a cup was missing after a meeting with the Indians, and they retaliated by attacking the village and burning the Indians’ food stores.
+During the first exploratory mission the explorers noticed that a cup was missing after a meeting with the Indians, and they retaliated by attacking the village and burning the Indians’ food stores.
 We have no explanation from the natives’ point of view, but I imagine that they would have expected the Europeans to share what they had.

 Another difference in Indian culture I learned from my mother.
 She told me about the honesty and honor among the Chickasaw.
 In fact they did not even have jails, or at least not until quite late in their history.
 When a crime was committed, a date was set for the punishment and the guilty party was told to appear at a certain time and place for his or her punishment, usually lashes, and the guilty one always came to submit to his punishment, even if it was execution.
 The Chickasaws’ whipping tree has been preserved at their museum in Tishomingo, Oklahoma.